 - Coordination of Resources and Data Collection

 The City of Kamloops is the Community Entity responsible for administering and managing federal RH funding.
-A Call for Proposals has been launched to allocate funding available in the Designated Communities Funding Stream for the 2020/2021 and 2021/2022 fiscal years.
+Call for Proposals have been closed allocating funding in the Designated Communities Funding Stream for the 2020/2021 and 2021/2022 fiscal years.
+Click on Reaching Home under Community Support, found here.

 Homelessness Action Plan